manpagez: man pages & more

 under ESCAPES.

-^ matches at the beginning of a line
+^ matches at the beginning of the string or a line (according

-$ matches at the end of a line
+$ matches at the end of the string or a line (according to

 (?=re) positive lookahead (AREs only), matches at any point where a